-Student Council and NJHS programs were both started in 2018-2019 and will continue during the 2022-2023 school year.
-In addition, a Girl's club has been started to support the young ladies on campus to address their social and emotional needs.
+Student Council and NJHS programs were both started back up in the 2021-2022 school year and will continue during the 2023-2024 school year.
+In addition, a Girls' club has been started to support the young ladies on campus to address their social and emotional needs.